 We are starting our 6th year of homeschooling this fall with 5th grade, 4th grade and 1st grade.
-I can’t believe it, in so many ways I am still learning as I go.
+Our theme this year will be Medieval history.
+I can’t believe its year 6 already, in so many ways I am still learning as I go.
 With a few years under my belt and exposure to a variety of programs and methods, this year I will be planning our year from scratch and pulling different curriculum resources for each subject.
 I have learned a lot from the programs we have previously used, and I have also learned as a student of my children how they learn and how I teach best.
 So here we go with our our assortment of books this year.
 We will still be reading lots of books together, so that part won’t change.
+Our

 We divide our our school in to 2 parts; those that can easily span the age range and those skill based subjects which are more independent.
 Today I’m sharing about our together subjects which we call “Couchtime” or “Morning Time”.
 We do these subjects first before separating for independent work.
 I am all about simplifying and teaching everyone together as much as I can, because it is a huge time saving to me.

 See what we have used in Previous Years: